 Applicants are required to submit written evidence.
 For Registered Environmental Technician, the evidence will be assessed against the REnvTech competences by an assessor from the Institute of Water.
 For Chartered Environmentalist, candidates will be invited to attend a Professional Review interview with two Institute of Water assessors, giving an opportunity to discuss your career and your experience in some more detail.

-You can find out further information about each of the Environmental Registrations and how to apply by clicking their relevant page on the right.
-You can find out further information about each of the engineering registrations and how to apply by clicking their relevant page on the right.
-To find out how you can sign up to our mentoring programme and receive guidance throughout your application process from mentors specialising in Environment click HERE.
+You can find out further information about each of the Environmental Registrations and how to apply by clicking their relevant page on the left.
+To find out how you can sign up to our mentoring programme and receive guidance throughout your application process from mentors specialising in Environment click here.